 The practice of completely draining the battery, and then fully charging it, is advice that applied to nickel-cadmium (NiCd) batteries and, to a lesser extent, nickel-metal hydride (NiMH) batteries.
 Lithium-ion batteries last longer if you charge them often, a little at a time, to maintain a minimum charge of about 40 percent capacity.

-If your laptop battery can no longer hold a charge, you’ll starting getting a message by battery meter to consider replacing the battery.
+If your laptop battery can no longer hold a charge, you’ll start getting a message by battery meter to consider replacing the battery.

 Always purchase a new battery from your PC manufacture’s website or retail chain stores or service center recommended by them.
 Using a duplicate or low-quality battery may cause damage to your system and health.